mkudenko/eventer/README.md

 }
 ```

-3. Register your event listener as a service.
+3. Register your event listener as a service in `my_module.services.yml`.
 ```yaml
 services:
   my_module.admin_notifier: